opentok/opentok-android-sdk-samples/Advanced-Audio-Driver/README.md

 rendererSettings = new AudioSettings(outputSamplingRate, NUM_CHANNELS_RENDERING);
 ```

-The CustomAudioDevice class overrides the `initCapturer` method, defined in the `BaseAudioDevice`
+The AdvancedAudioDevice class overrides the `initCapturer` method, defined in the `BaseAudioDevice`
 class.
 This method initializes the app's audio capturer, instantiating a an
 `andriod.media.AudioRecord` instance to be used to capture audio from the device's audio input
 hardware: